moonabid/kubespray/docs/ingress_controller/alb_ingress_controller.md

-# AWS ALB Ingress Controller
+# AWS ALB Ingress Controller moo

 **NOTE:** The current image version is `v1.1.6`.
 Please file any issues you find and note the version used.